wufeim/mofii-notes/r-cnn.rst

 In this paper, the authors propose a simple and scalable detection algorithm, known as R-CNN, which achieves a mAP of 53.3% on VOC 2012.

-The first challenge faced in object detection is how to use the CNN features.
-One approach is to frame localization problem as a regression problem, but achieves limited performance.
+**The first challenge faced in object detection is how to make use of the CNN features.** One approach is to frame localization problem as a regression problem, but achieves limited performance.
 An alternative is to build a sliding-window detector.
 However, large receptive fields make the precise localization difficult.
 Instead, the authors propose to solve the CNN localization problem by operating within the "recognition using regions" paradigm, as depicted in the figure below.

 .. image:: figures/r-cnn-1.png
-   :width: 320pt
+   :width: 360pt

-The second challenge is that labeled data is scarce and the amount currently available is insufficient for training a large CNN.
-The authors show that the "supervised pre-training followed by domain-specific fine-tuning" paradigm is quite effective.
+**The second challenge is that labeled data is scarce and the amount currently available is insufficient for training a large CNN.** The authors show that the "supervised pre-training followed by domain-specific fine-tuning" paradigm is quite effective.

 The authors also note that R-CNN can be easily extend to the task of semantic segmentation with competitive results.